 This is valuable to pinpoint to make your client targeting efforts easier today, and to ensure client relationships remain lucrative in future.
 (The CDFA in our earlier example would be concerned about his ideal clients’ assets or net worth.)

 If you don’t know the answer to the above five questions, it’s okay; you just know more work is needed to understand your ideal client.
-If that’s the case, go learn to create your ideal client profile.
+If that’s the case, go learn more about your ideal client profile.

 Remember, to be able to classify them as “ideal,” your truly perfect client is actively looking for your service(s), can afford them, and wants to buy them immediately.